 Two towns over in Bearsden, a leafy affluent suburb just outside Glasgow, a scandal was in the air.
-That scandal involved a 30+-year-old man posing as a 15-year-old high school student and getting away with it.
+That scandal involved a 30+-year-old man posing as a 15-year-old high school student and incredibly getting away with it.

-The backstory included that he had just relocated to central Scotland from Canada, was living locally with an aunt (she was made up to) and to make matters even more absurd he’d decided to plump for the name of the then recently deceased son of the world-famous martial arts expert and movie star Bruce Lee.
+The backstory included that he had just relocated to central Scotland from Canada, was living locally with an aunt (she was made up too) and to make matters even more absurd he’d decided to plump for the name of the then recently deceased son of the world-famous martial arts expert and movie star Bruce Lee.

 In many ways, I suppose it’s understandable.
 At the time I just found it hilarious and MacKinnon himself a bit of a sad weirdo but now framed through the vantage point of more senior years I can get it.
 What 30 something male doesn’t want to time travel back to their teenage years and live it all over again?

-It’s kind of like stories you hear of expensive goods being stolen in plain sight from stores, restaurants, and pubs etc. You know when two guys in overalls walk in during the middle of the day and yank a TV off of the wall before taking it to their van outside and driving off with it.
+It’s kind of like stories you hear of expensive goods being stolen in plain sight from stores, restaurants, and pubs etc. You know when two guys in overalls walk in during the middle of the day and yank a TV off the wall before taking it to their van outside and driving off with it?!
 When the police arrive and ask why no one stopped them everyone says:

 Though I’m maybe getting appearance mixed up with height.
-You know that way where if someone is really tall for their age when you’re at school then it’s natural to nominate him to go in and obtain you alcohol from an off-licence before a party?
+You know that way where if someone is really tall for their age when you’re at school then it’s natural to nominate him to go in and obtain your alcohol from an off-licence before a party?
 Results were often mixed.
 A fake ID was usually required even if you were 6’4.